sbancuz/Appunti/Fault tolerance.md

 #### Failure detection

 Distributed consensus is formally proved to be impossible in an asynchronous system because a message can always be lost.
 But in reality if we can create a system that can work almost always.

+In practice we can assume bounds of execution so large that it would never cause problems.
 ### Masking a failure

 The general technique for masking a failure is redundancy: